 Undeterred by Remote Learning, Students Display Research and Creativity in a Virtual Format

-Despite the disruption caused by remote learning, students from different disciplines and levels of study continued to work on research and creative projects throughout the spring semester, and the fruits of their labor have been compiled into a virtual Celebration of Scholarship and Creativity.
-Student presentations from various departments, which in the past would have been on display at the . . .
+Despite the disruption caused by remote learning, students from different disciplines and levels of study continued to work on research and creative projects throughout the spring semester, and the . . .